jueyang/jueyang.github.io/_posts/posts/2016-07-21-something-beyond-that-minute.md

 categories: blog
 ---

+I write an email recently, responding after trading links with a friend about [brutalist websites](http://brutalistwebsites.com/).

 > Rebel.
 >
 > A few years ago a friend asked me, "would you rather design for the mass or the 2% that understand you?"
 My answer was, the 2% no doubt.